aspk/askedagain/README.md

 Creating a distributed real-time duplicate question suggestion pipeline for Stack Overflow.

 ### Motivation
-Duplicate questions on Stack Overflow present a conundrum for users looking to efficiently find answers to questions that may have already been answered.
+[some overview of duplicate questions being a general problem - choose Stack Overflow as a case study because we have it's database]

+Duplicate questions on Stack Overflow:

+* Deteriorate the overall quality of Stack Overflow knowledge base

+* Affect user experience
+	* Regular Stack Overflow users often find digging through several duplicate questions an unenjoyable and messy experience
+	* Duplicate questions are often asked by new users, who may not receive answers to their questions since they are duplicate questions.
+Tagging a newly asked question as a duplicate question helps to

 Despite [recognizing this problem](https://stackoverflow.blog/2009/04/29/handling-duplicate-questions/), at the present, Stack Overflow still depends upon manual intervention from a small percentage of users - moderators and users with high reputation - to identify and mark duplicate questions.